ParshawnH/analystmate/README.md

 2. The FastAPI backend extracts text using PyPDF2.
 3. Text is chunked into LLM-friendly segments.
 4. Each chunk is passed through a financial compliance prompt.
-5. Ollama returns structured JSON summaries per chunk.
+5. OpenAI returns structured JSON summaries per chunk.
 6. All chunks are merged into a single categorized response.

 ---